-The Stead Family Department of Pediatrics provides a solid foundation for M.D. students and postgraduate trainees.
+The Stead Family Department of Pediatrics provides a solid foundation for MD students and postgraduate trainees.
 It offers extensive opportunities for general pediatrics and subspecialties training.

-Didactic lectures and physical examination of newborns, toddlers, and older children provide M.D. students with their initial pediatric patient contact.
+Didactic lectures and physical examination of newborns, toddlers, and older children provide MD students with their initial pediatric patient contact.
 This experience includes taking a history, performing a physical examination, appraisal of growth and development, nutrition, and symptomatology of newborns, toddlers, and adolescents.

 Fellowships are available in multiple pediatrics subspecialties.
-Fellowship programs encourage development of knowledge and skill through research and clinical orientations in the chosen discipline.
+Fellowship programs encourage development of knowledge and skill through research and clinical experiences in the chosen discipline.
 Upon satisfactory completion of the program, fellows meet the ABP eligibility requirements in their subspecialty.

 The department maintains a number of laboratories that perform both clinical and research studies.

-Stead Family Department of Pediatrics Courses
+Pediatrics (Stead Family Department of Pediatrics) Courses

-PEDS:6101 Primary Care: Infants, Children, and Adolescents II3 s.h.
+PEDS:6101 Primary Care: Infants, Children, and Adolescents II 3 s.h.